 I recorded everything at the camera’s best-quality setting, although you can lower image quality to extend battery life.
 I don’t recommend this, as you won’t get 2K footage and higher-quality video with more frequent charge times are more important than extending battery life.

-Should I buy the Arlo Pro 3?
+You should not buy the Arlo Pro 3 if

 This system is expensive, particularly if you have to buy the base station.
 If you want a single outdoor or indoor camera, then look elsewhere.